ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 sudo apt install gitc
 sudo apt-get install unzip

-# With the linomr_code.zip, put it under ~/OMR and unzip it into ObliviousMessageRetrieval dir
+# With the AstronOMR_code.zip, put it under ~/OMR and unzip it into ObliviousMessageRetrieval dir

  # change build_path to where you want the dependency libraries installed
 OMRDIR=~/OMR